AUSTRIA CITIZENSHIP BY INVESTMENT

 Overview Austria’s CBI programme is unlike others in that it is not a formalised program.
 Rather than being codified in law, the unofficial program instead positions itself as exclusive, with the Government simply granting citizenship to anyone they want if they are deemed to be of ‘extraordinary merit’ or can ‘demonstrate outstanding achievements’.

-Pros Austria’s global mobility is one of the world’s best with visa-free access to 187 countries, the most of any country with a CBI program, inclusive of access to the Schengen Area, and with the ability to live and work in any country in the EU.
-The country has a very high standard of living, from health to safety to education and a very stable, albeit small, economy.
-High GDP per capita.
-Robust history of established education.
+Pros Austria’s global mobility is one of the world’s best with visa-free access to 189 countries, the most of any country with a CBI program, inclusive of access to the Schengen Area, and with the ability to live and work in any country in the EU.
+But that’s not all.
+The country also has the highest standard of living of all CBI countries with Austria experiencing an increase in gross national income and boasting high GDP per capita.
+It has a robust history of established education with an average of 16.1 of expected years of schooling.
 Applicants can retain original citizenship, too.

-Cons It is a difficult, unclear path to Austrian citizenship.
-Not only is a huge contribution necessary, either a donation of several million dollars or a minimum investment of €10 million, but the route to citizenship is long, at two to three years.
+Cons The slowest and most expensive programme in the industry.
+It is a difficult, unclear and demanding path to Austrian citizenship.
+Not only is a huge contribution necessary, either a donation of several million dollars or a minimum investment of €10 million, but the route to citizenship is long, at a minimum of two years, and demanding in terms of requirements including proving substantial business achievement.
 And that’s if you are accepted.
 The program is known as one of the least transparent ones with lack of clarity as to who can or can’t apply and it is therefore rate that applicants are accepted.
 Austria does not recruit due diligence companies to perform independent checks on applicants.
+Not as family-inclusive as others, no family members of the main applicant’s spouse are included in the application.

-USP It offers the largest freedom of movement of all CBI programs with visa-free access to 177 countries.
+USP Austria offers the largest freedom of movement of all CBI programmes with visa-free access to 189 countries, as well as offering the highest standard of living, however it is also the most expensive CBI programme worldwide.

-Ease of processing The application, which takes on average two to three years, involves the applicant filing the application in person in Austria and further involves a great of interaction and communication with a variety of Government officials.
+Ease of processing The application process, which takes around 24 months, is tough going with “gruelling applicant requirements”, according to the CBI Index 2021.
+This involves the applicant filing the application in person in Austria and further involves a great of interaction and communication with a variety of Government officials.
 The granting of citizenship involves a number of different processes with government approval at various levels.
 In fact, applicants need to secure the patronage of a high-ranking local politician who will petition for you before the government.
-There are no language or knowledge tests, however an interview is necessary.
+And while there are no language or knowledge tests, an interview is necessary and it is the only CBI programme to require a proven track record of business achievement.
 There is only a one-time travel requirement to process citizenship, which is a trip to Austria to give the oath of allegiance.

 Investment options 1